 Next, we'll take a look at Make.
 Unlike Zapier, Make lets you post videos to Instagram and LinkedIn.
 Here's the scenario we're going to set up:

 Log in to your Make account.
 Click + Create a new scenario from your dashboard.
-As a trigger, we'll choose the Webhooks app and select the Custom webhooks event.
-We'll create a new webhook by clicking Add and naming it Customer Review Videos, for example.
-Then click Save:
+As a trigger, we'll choose the Creatomate app with the Watch Render trigger.

 Copy the URL of the newly generated webhook and click OK:

 We have to connect the webhook to our Creatomate project so we can get our feed videos.
-Click , select Project Settings and paste the webhook URL in the corresponding field.
-Click Save:
+In your Creatomate dashboard, click …, and select Project Settings.
+Then, paste the webhook URL in the corresponding field:

 Back in Make, right-click the module and select Run this module only to test it:

-The Webhooks module is now waiting for data, so let's return to your Creatomate feed.
-Render one of the videos.
-Once the video is complete, Creatomate will call the Make webhook that was set up in the Project Settings.
-Back in Make, the Webhooks module should now report that it has received data:
+The trigger module is now waiting for data, so let's return to your feed and render a video.
+Once the video is complete, Creatomate will call the webhook that was set up in the Project Settings.
+Back in Make, it should now report that it has received data:

 The webhook trigger is set up correctly.
 We'll now proceed to setting up the scenario to post the video to Instagram and LinkedIn.